MustaphaAwwal/TerraformProject/README.md

 - Terraform
 - Ansible
-- AWS CLI ( Make sure you already link your IAM user to the CLI by running "AWS configure" on your Terminal, and had inputted the requested details like the secret key, access key etc.)
+- AWS CLI ( Make sure you already link your IAM user to the CLI by running "AWS configure" on your Terminal, and had inputted the requested details like the secret key, access key etc. using the default profile or change AWS_PROFILE variable in the TerraformAss/variable.tf file to suit you)

 ## Usage